-Published this month [December 2018] we are proud to share a new resource that highlights successful approaches to widen access to end of life care.
+Published in December 2018, we are proud to share a resource that highlights successful approaches to widen access to end of life care.
 Our Social Worker, Caroline, contributed to this resource by providing a case study on the work she has been doing on supporting the LGBTQ community in end of life care.

 The resource - called ‘Care committed to me’ - focuses on three specific groups: Lesbian, Gay, Bisexual and Transgender (LGBT) people, those experiencing homelessness and Gypsies and Travellers.
 It shows how commissioners, service providers and health and care staff can successfully deliver high quality, personalised care to people from these groups by taking proactive measures to overcome many of the challenges that prevent them receiving the care they need.